phetsims/equality-explorer/doc/implementation-notes.md

 * level-selection buttons - the buttons used to select the game level
 * locked - when the sim is locked, interacting with terms on one side of the equation will result in an equivalent interaction on the opposite side.
 See the [**Lock feature**](https://github.com/phetsims/equality-explorer/blob/master/doc/implementation-notes.md#lock-feature) section for more details.
 * object variable - a real-world object (shape, fruit, coin, animal) whose value is variable.
 As distinguished from a symbolic variable (`x`), see [ObjectVariable](https://github.com/phetsims/equality-explorer/blob/master/js/basics/model/ObjectVariable.js)
-* object term - term associated with an object variable, see [ObjectTerm](https://github.com/phetsims/equality-explorer/blob/master/js/basics/model/ObjectTerm.js)
+* object term - a term associated with an object variable, see [ObjectTerm](https://github.com/phetsims/equality-explorer/blob/master/js/basics/model/ObjectTerm.js)
-* opposite plate - the plate associated with the equivalent term, opposite the dragging term
+* opposite plate - the plate associated with the equivalent term, opposite the dragged term
 * organize button - organizes terms on the plates
 * plate - the balance scale has 2 of these, one for each side of the equation, see [Plate](https://github.com/phetsims/equality-explorer/blob/master/js/common/model/Plate.js)
 * restore snapshot button - restores the snapshot that is selected in the Snapshots accordion box